-10 mile journey should be claimed.
+10-mile journey should be claimed.

-None mileage expenses, such as reimbursement of purchases should be minimal as staff should requisition all goods and services through the School administrators.
-Any reimbursements require a full receipt, VAT receipt if applicable, and not a card/transaction receipt.
-It is expected that these will be restricted to 'Emergency Purchases' not providing all detail required will result in delay in payment, misuse will result in no payment being made as it was not approved by the Trust and does not fall within our policies.
+Non-mileage expenses, such as reimbursement of purchases should be minimal as staff should requisition all goods and services through the School Administrators.
+All non-mileage expenses should follow the usual purchasing procedures and authorisation limits.

+Any reimbursements require a full receipt, VAT receipt - if applicable, and not a card/transaction receipt.
+It is expected that these will be restricted to 'Emergency Purchases'.
+Not providing all the detail required will result in a delay in payment.
+Misuse will result in no payment being made as it was not approved by the Trust and does not fall within our policies.